 YMMV: Mars Needs Moms

-Uncanny Valley: As this trailer demonstrates, the movie possibly surpassed The Polar Express in terms of creepiness.
+- Uncanny Valley: As this trailer demonstrates, the movie easily surpassed The Polar Express in terms of creepiness.
 It doesn't help that they used an actual kid for the voice but based the motion capture off of Seth Green, hence the dissonance.
 And the baby Martians, oh man, those baby martians.

-The hype makes it sounds like a comedy, but the kidnapped mothers get their brains drained before being vaporized.
+- The hype makes it sounds like a comedy, but the kidnapped mothers get their brains drained before being vaporized.
 No wonder Gribble didn't want to tell Milo the truth behind why he's on Mars.

-Milo's mom almost gets vaporized to provide memories for the new generation of Nanny-Bots, then Milo gets shot in the foot with a laser and suffers not from excessive blood loss from GETTING SHOT, but will now die because his helmet broke, and then his mom pulls a Heroic Sacrifice to save him, dooming her.
+- Milo's mom almost gets vaporized to provide memories for the new generation of Nanny-Bots, then Milo gets shot in the foot with a laser and suffers not from excessive blood loss from GETTING SHOT, but will now die because his helmet broke, and then his mom pulls a Heroic Sacrifice to save him, dooming her.
 This also spawns some Fridge Brilliance.